DianaP5/geoserver/ESOF-docs/Report 2.md

 * [WCS](http://www.opengeospatial.org/standards/wcs) versions 1.0, 1.1 and 2.0.
 They work similarly to WFS but for raster data.

 * [WMS](http://www.opengeospatial.org/standards/wms) versions 1.1.1, the most used, and 1.3.0.
 WMS provides a standard for geospatial map image requests, allowing clients to combine multiple images.
- * GeoServer also provides KML as WMS output, allowing integration with for example, google earth.
+ * GeoServer also provides KML as a WMS output, allowing integration with for example, google earth.